lbeiermann/The-Muggle-Sorting-Hat/README.txt

 ---

-The Muggle Sorting Hat first uses network analysis to form groups of friends, then clusters them (kmeans) based on various criteria (e.g. previous school, primary language spoken at home, ...), then takes groups from each cluster and organises them into diverse classes of students.
+The Muggle Sorting Hat first uses network analysis to form groups of friends, then clusters them (kmeans) based on various criteria (e.g. previous school, gender, primary language spoken at home, ...), then takes groups from each cluster and organises them into diverse classes of students.
+Possible classes are rated based on their diversity, similar class size and the percentage of groups of friends who stay together, and the best result is returned to the user.

 To run The Muggle Sorting Hat on streamlit, follow this link: https://share.streamlit.io/lbeiermann/the-muggle-sorting-hat/main/streamlit_prototype.py.
-Upload the sample data in the "The Muggle Sorting Hat" folder, eg. "new_df_friends_small.csv", pick a number of classes and run the app.
+Upload the sample data in the "The Muggle Sorting Hat" folder, "new_df_friends_small.csv", pick a number of classes and run the app.